joniumGit/dnsmule/README.md

-# DNSMule (WIP)
+# DNSMule

 [![codecov](https://codecov.io/gh/joniumGit/dnsmule/branch/master/graph/badge.svg?token=54DPREJIFU)](https://codecov.io/gh/joniumGit/dnsmule)

 Package for rule based dependency scanning and service fingerprinting via DNS.

-This package provides utilities for writing and evaluating verbose and easy to read rule definitions in _YAML_-format.
+This package provides utilities for writing and evaluating verbose and easy to read rule definitions in YAML-format.
-There are two builtin rule formats with more available as plugins.
+There some builtin rule formats with more available as plugins.

+## Note: 0.8.0 is not compatible with 0.5.0

+Due to needing the implementation to be less bloated, teh structure was changed.
+There is now much less code and useless features were removed.

+Here is the gist:

+- The API has been slimmed down
+    - Almost no "hacked" attributes
+        - Only the `context` is "injected" into rules when processing
+        - Context contains `mule`, `rules`, `storage` and `backend`
+    - Record has had its `result` property removed
+    - Record has been simplified
+    - Everything is now optionally a context manager
+        - Allows easy initialization and de-initialization
+        - Storage, Mule and Backend are entered together
+        - Rules are entered once per scan
+    - Rules were reworked to be simple callables
+        - New signature `__call__(Record, Result) -> None`
+        - Scan result is now explicitly given to the rule
+        - Result is modified by the rule and nothing is returned to reduce complexity
+        - Removed rule priority
+            - Now simply respects insertion order
+        - Added batch rules
+            - Signature `__call__(List[Record], Result) -> None`
+            - Batches are run at the end of processing
+        - Added ANY matching rules
+            - Will get called using all produced records
+            - Note: Only record types with active rules are scanned
+        - Created additional built-in rule types
+        - Storage was slimmed down
+            - Now a storage simply has `store` and `fetch`
+            - Additional storage types for databses
+        - Backends were simplified
+            - Added some utility backends
+- Redesigned the YAML loader and Plugin handling
+    - Now there is no hacky loading going on
+    - Plugins are implicit and do no hooking
+    - Plugins only extend rule, storage and backend type scan options
+- Example server was removed completely
+    - Did not have time to rewrite it yet
+    - Nearly useless without search
+- Adds a command line runner for rules (WIP)

 ## Installation